iterative/dvc.org/content/docs/api-reference/make_checkpoint.md

 ```

 Since `checkpoint` outputs in effect implement a circular dependency,
 `dvc repro` does not support running this stage.
-Let's the stage with
+Let's execute the stage with
 `dvc exp run` instead, and interrupt the process manually moments later:

 ```dvc